atatm/My-portfolio/README.md

 # My-portfolio

-> In this app I made my portfolio by using html css and JavaScript.
+> In this app I made my portfolio by using html css and JavaScript.I used media query to make my portfolio responsive for different screensize.

 Built With:html css and javascript